 Ken McEwan, Q.C. is senior trial, appellate and arbitration counsel, with a practice focusing on complex commercial, securities and competition matters, including class actions.
 He has also acts as an arbitrator and mediator of commercial disputes.
 Mr. McEwan was appointed Queen's Counsel by the Attorney General of British Columbia in 2004.
 He is immediate past President of the International Society of Barristers, a Fellow of the American College of Trial Lawyers and a Fellow of the International Academy of Trial Lawyers.
 He has been appointed by the Law Society of British Columbia to the Committee on Relations with the Judiciary and served on the Attorney General's Rules Revision Committee for approximately 15 years, until April 2016.
 Mr. McEwan is author of the fourth edition of Sopinka on the Trial of an Action, and is co-author of Commercial Arbitration in Canada: A Guide to Domestic and International Arbitrations.
-He a frequent lecturer for The Advocates Society and Continuing Legal Education on topics related to litigation and arbitration.
 He also chairs a panel of the British Columbia Inns of Court project which was established to foster professionalism among young lawyers.